Entanglement entropy production in Quantum Neural Networks: Results

+and hence introduce more entanglement in the system.
+Such intuition is confirmed by the numerical results, and may be understood as a consequence of the universality of the alternating dynamics proved for example for QAOA circuits~\cite{LloydUniversalityQAOA, MoralesUniversalityQuantumApproximate2020}.

-Be $S^{alt}$ and $S^{seq}$ the entanglement entropy of the bi-partition with equal number of qubits, which is generally the highest, for the alternating and sequential structure, respectively.
+Here we use $\mathcal{F}=\circuit{zz}$ and $V=\circuit{2}$, as defined in Fig.~\ref{fig:main_figure}, both with linear topology.
+Be $S^{alt}$ and $S^{seq}$ the entanglement entropy of the bipartition with an equal number of qubits, which is generally the highest, for the alternating and sequential structure, respectively.
 We define the normalized difference as

-and study its behavior as the depth of the neural network is increased, as shown in Fig.~\ref{fig:ent_diff}.
+and study its behavior as the depth of the quantum circuit is increased, as shown in Fig.~\ref{fig:ent_diff}.

 The metric is always positive and features a maximum, implying that the alternated structure is creating entanglement \textit{faster} (i.e. with fewer layers) than its non-alternated counterpart.
-Note that for $L=1$ layers the two structures are identical, and therefore the generated entanglement is the same ---up to statistical error---, which explains why all the curves start around zero.
-At high number of repetitions, the two structures tend to the same value, showing a $\Delta \overline{S}\simeq 0$, which can be understood in light of the results presented in the following sections: as the number of layers of a QNN is increased, the entanglement produced rapidly converges to that of a Haar-distributed random state, thus the alternated and non-alternated structure eventually converge to the same value.
-Given the higher entanglement production rate of the alternated structure, in the following analysis we shall focus on this structure only.
+Note that for $L=1$ layers the two structures are identical, so the generated entanglement is the same up to the statistical error, which explains why all the curves start around zero.
+At a high number of repetitions, the two structures tend to the same value, showing a $\Delta\overline{S}\simeq 0$, which can be understood in light of the results presented in the following sections: as the number of layers of a QNN is increased, the entanglement rapidly converges to that of a Haar-distributed random state, thus the alternated and non-alternated structure eventually converge to the same value.
+Given the higher entanglement production rate of the alternated structure, in the following analysis, we shall focus on this structure only.